Reasons for Jaw Bone Loss and Deterioration

 Some conditions or syndromes are characterized by missing portions of the teeth, facial bones, jaw or skull.
 Drs.
-Sullivan or Aramphongphan may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Sullivan, Aramphongphan or Margolis may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus) causes resorption of the bone that formerly helped keep the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperpneumatized sinus.

 This condition usually develops over several years and may result in insufficient bone from the placement of dental implants.
 Drs.
 Sullivan, Aramphongphan or Margolis can perform a procedure called a “sinus lift” that can treat enlarged sinuses.